MarioJim/fuzzy-pdf/README.md

             The path to recursively search for pdf files [default: .]
     <COMMAND>
             After selecting a file, use this option to either:
              - Pass a '-' to print the file path to stdout (pair this with -q option for better results)
              - Pass a string with placeholders to be executed.
-You can use {} or {f} to pass the file path, and {q} for the query typed into the search box. [default: xdg-open]
+You can use {} or {f} to pass the file path, and {q} for the query typed into the search box.
+If you don't use any placeholders, the string will be appended with the file path and executed.

+            If you don't pass this argument, the program will open the pdf in the system's default pdf viewer, using 'start' for Windows, 'open' for MacOS, and 'xdg-open' for anything else.
+            [default: xdg-open]

 FLAGS:
     -h, --help